-Philadelphia, May 2 .-- The state supreme court has ordered that Bigler ohnsen, who confessed to the murder of his wife and her niece at their home near Towanda, Pa., on Sept.
+Philadelphia, May 2.-The state supreme court has ordered that Bigler Johnson who confessed to the murder of his wife and her niece at their home near Towanda, Pa., on Sept.
 18 last, be hanged.
-Johnson when placed on trial at Towarda pleaded guilty, Under the Pennsylvania law the case was taken from the jury and the trial judge fixed the degree of the crime at first degree murder.
+Johnson when placed on trial at Towanda pleaded guilty.
+Under the Pennsylvania law the case was taken from the jury and the trial judge fixed the degree of the crime at first degree murder.
 The case was taken to the supreme court on the plea that the grade of killing should have been fixed at second degree murder.
 The supreme court now upholds the lower court.

 State Agricultural College.

-Ithaca, May 2.-The breaking of ground for the State Agricultural college at Cornell was yesterday uniquely celebrated by all students attending the agricultural school.
+Ithaca, May 2.-The breaking of ground for the State Agricultural college at Cornell was yesterday unique ly celebrated by all students attending the agricultural school.
 Dr. Andrew D. White and Dean L. H. Balley of the agricultural college made appropriate addresses and afterwards the students hauled a plow around the site.
-Professor Bailey guided the handles and thus the first furrow was turned.
+Professor Balley guided the handles and thus the first furrow was turned.
 Then each student threw out a spadeful of earth.
-Under the contract the new college buildings are to be completed one year from yester-
+Under the contract the new college buildings are to be completed one year from yesterday.

 Anonymous Donation to Columbia.

-New York, May 2 .- At a meeting of the trustees of Columbia university announcement was made that \$500,000 had been provided by an anonymous donor for erecting and equipping a college hall for undergraduates.
-The building will take the place of the Hooker and Melvin H. Taylor, and the old King's college on King's farm, and the construction will be started at'
+New York, May 2 .- At a meeting of the trustees of Columbia university announcement was made that \$500,000 pointment of Maurice Hooker to the had been provided by an anonymous position of laborer in the Fredonia donor for erecting and equipping a college hall for undergraduates.
+The reason of the acts of said Warren B | building will take the place of the Hooker and Melvin H. Taylor, and the old King's college on King's farm, and acts of said Beavers and Maurice the construction will be started at